System of Linear Equations

 $a_1x + b_1y + c_1z = d_1$ → equation (1)

 $a_2x + b_2y + c_2z = d_2$ → equation (2)

 $a_3x + b_3y + c_3z = d_3$ → equation (3)

 Diophantine equations arise in problems where the number of equations that can be created is less than the number of unknowns, making the system indeterminate.
 However, unknowns involving this type of system are integers only, and most of the time, excludes zero as a solution.
 Solving Diophantine system is by trial and error until integers that satisfies all the equations in the system are found.

 A man bought 20 pieces of assorted calculators for \$2000.
 Programmable calculators cost \$300 per unit, the scientific calculators \$150 per unit, and the household type at \$50 per unit.
 How many household type did he buy?

 Other forms of system of equations

 There are many types of system of equations.
-They may contain quadratic equations, it may be in exponential form, or may contain logarithm, and so on.
+It may contain quadratic equations, or it may be in exponential form, or may contain logarithm, and so on.
 The solution, however, can be unified into one, that is, by solving the equations in the system simultaneously.